github/docs/content/codespaces/getting-started/deep-dive.md

 ### {% data variables.product.prodname_vscode_shortname %} extensions

 If you work on your codespaces in the {% data variables.product.prodname_vscode_shortname %} desktop application, or the web client, you can add any extensions you need from the {% data variables.product.prodname_vscode_marketplace %}.
-For information on how extensions run in {% data variables.product.prodname_github_codespaces %}, see [Supporting Remote Development and GitHub Codespaces](https://code.visualstudio.com/api/advanced-topics/remote-extensions) in the {% data variables.product.prodname_vscode_shortname %} documentation.
+For information on how extensions run in {% data variables.product.prodname_github_codespaces %}, see [Supporting Remote Development and {% data variables.product.prodname_github_codespaces %}](https://code.visualstudio.com/api/advanced-topics/remote-extensions) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 If you already use {% data variables.product.prodname_vscode_shortname %}, you can use [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to automatically sync extensions, settings, themes, and keyboard shortcuts between your local instance and any codespaces you create.